richardanaya/colossus/PROJECT.md

   * Consequences of individualistic vs collectivist choices
   * The samurai's role in upholding personal values
   * The tension between duty and individualism
+  * Interactions with supernatural creatures (yokai) that challenge objectivist principles
-- Gameplay mechanics that reinforce philosophical themes
+- Gameplay mechanics that reinforce philosophical themes through encounters with supernatural elements

 ## Development Goals
 1. Define core gameplay mechanics for video integration